matthew-d-oliver/Space_Trends/README.md

 ### Space Stocks
 The first variable for the model was a compostie stock of the largest defense/aerospace companies, which, in theory, would be reflective of public financial interest in space exploration and commercialized space markets.
 The historic stock returns of the largest (by 2019 market cap) were pulled from the AlphaVantage stock API.
 The daily stock value was first calculated as a percent change from the previous trading day to normalize with the other companies, and then aggregated with the other stocks.
 This daily return had the daily percent return of the S&P 500 subracted from it to isolate it from overall market trends.

 ![space_stocks](images/space_stocks.png)

+The (Green) line displays the aerospace/defense returns over the last decade adjusted to account for how the overall market is doing, and it can be seen that it has been consistently higher than the S&P500

 ### SCI-FI Movie Prevalence
 The second variable used was a quantified value for the prevalence of SCI-FI movies in the box office.
 To obtain this, the historical daily box office records were obtained from BoxOfficeMojo.com through the Selenium web-based scraper.
 The quantified value used was the number of every movie that was labeled as Science Fiction in the box office top 10 for that day.

 ![SCIFI_movies](images/decomp_scifi.png)
+It can be seen that SciFi movies peak late-spring to summer time and as a trend, have gone from <1/10 of the top box office to more than 2/10, doubling in prevalence over the last decade.

 ### NASA Budget
 The third value found was the yearly budget of NASA as a percent of total fed spending.
 One of the main functions of NASA is to advance our knowledge of planetary sciences and research potential human space endeavors, which could potentially impact our interest in space travel and exploration.
 The yearly values for the budget were taken drectly from the NASA website, with the 2020 planned budget used for forcasting